-This programme offers the opportunity to study on a block release basis to students in employment allowing them to combine work and study.
+This programme offers those in employment the opportunity to study on a block release basis allowing you to combine work and study.

 Advanced entry to year two: